-They say that we should not speak ill of the deads.
-And rightly so too; let the deads bury themselves.
-However, if we can condemn the excesses of late General Sani Abacha, if we can give a face to the corrupt period of Ohi Chuba Okadigbo as Senate president, then I think I have a legitimate right to imagine; what befitting epitaph we should give to the late Dr. Aminu Safana, a man who died in the process of denying Nigeria the right to sanity and a new beginning
+They say that we should not speak ill of the dead.
+And rightly so too; let the dead bury themselves.
+However, if we can condemn the excesses of late General Sani Abacha, if we can give a face to the corrupt period of Ohi Chuba Okadigbo as Senate president, then I think I have a legitimate right to imagine; what befitting epitaph we should give to the late Dr. Aminu Safana, a man who died in the process of denying Nigeria the right to sanity and a new beginning.

 The death on its own does not call for special dedication from me.
 I am too occupied in several other things to worry my head about someone who was a sworn defender of Madam Speaker, the “proven” thief of the highest order.
 Ordinarily, the doctor knew what he was into and for which he paid an ultimate price.
 And records of history will be there to remind his children, our children and generations of Nigerian on the ridicule of the circumstances that prompted the death of the doctor.
 But my concern is to regurgitate and ruminate over those things that do not make sense to me before they suffocate me.

-I am still having enormous troubles understanding whatever logics that must be involved in this medical doctor-hair dresser affairs that led to his death.
+I am still having enormous troubles understanding whatever logic that must be involved in this medical doctor-hair dresser affairs that led to his death.
 I am not only trying to put the puzzle together, I am also wondering about the shame that this honorable must have brought upon his own family, his own associates and most of all his own legacy.
 Henceforth what shall the intelligentsia write as an epitaph to remember Hon.
 Dr. Aminu Safana?
-“Here lies Honorable Safana….
-A medical man of honor who died defending the financial scandals of a hairdresser from Ibadan”?
+“Here lies Honorable Safana… A medical man of honor who died defending the financial scandals of a hairdresser from Ibadan”?
 The so-called hairdresser is not a first-class hair dresser who is over-priced with her touch of sensitive and luxuriously fluffy hair of rich tycoons in Lagos State (Ikoyi, V. I, Ikeja, Parkview…and so on) or Abuja, or Kano, or Port Harcourt, (because then one might easily imagine that she must have been one of the best in the trade).
 But she is the type that must have worked on stubborn hair of wives of Oshun and Oyo State political miscreants, and their garrison commander godfathers!

 Here lies the remains of Hon.
 Dr. Aminu Safana; member National Assembly (PDP Katsina), Chairman of the House Committee on Health…the strong pillar and “supporter of Madam Speaker- a hairdresser- in the on-going struggle between her critics and her opponents regarding the N628 million house refurbishing contract scandal”